kpetremann/salt-exporter/README.md

 For a base of 1000 Salt minions, it should be able to sustain 10 jobs per minion per second, which is a quite high for Salt.

-If needed, the exporter can easily scale more up by doing the parsing in dedicated coroutines, the limiting factor being the Prometheus metric update (~9us).
+If needed, the exporter can easily scale more up by doing the parsing in dedicated goroutines, the limiting factor being the Prometheus metric update (~9us).